2026 Endorsements | CFE PAC

 Vikki Goodwin is running for Texas Lt.
 Governor.
 She is currently the only Democratic candidate in this race.
 The Republican incumbent, Dan Patrick, won re-election to this seat in 2022 with 53.8% of the vote.
 Goodwin is currently a member of the Texas House of Representatives (District 47).
 We endorsed her for her current office and are thrilled she is running statewide to return sanity to Texas government and focus on real issues, not distractions.
 Goodwin is a Lutheran and an ally of our community.

-Christian Menefee is running for Congress (TX-18) in a runoff election in early 2026.
+Christian Menefee is running for Congress in Texas’ 18th District in a runoff election on January 31, 2026.
 In the November 4 special election, he came in first of 16 candidates with 29.4% of the vote.
 This is an open seat following the death of Sylvester Turner.
 Christian Menefee has served as the Harris County Attorney since 2021.
 He is a Christian and an ally of our community.

 Jon Rosenthal is running for the Texas Railroad Commission.
 This is a statewide election for a powerful state agency that regulates oil and gas, pipelines, and utilities.
 He will be running against Republican Jim Wright (Chairman of the Commission) who won in 2020 with 53% of the vote.
 Jon Rosenthal has been a member of the Texas House of Representatives since 2019.
 He is an agnostic.